federicojacobi/qndslider/README.md

 CONTROLS PREV / NEXT / GOTO
 ===========================
 Controls for next, previous and go to are separate from the main logic and you can place them wherever you want.
-Ideally i'd place them inside the main slider div just to keep it neat, but you can use them with an onClick event anywhere.
+Ideally i&#39;d place them inside the main slider div just to keep it neat, but you can use them with an onClick event anywhere.
 Also, you are not fixed on how to build your controls, as they fire with the slider object methods.
 ```
 <a href"#" onclick="GreatSlider.next()" >NEXT</a> -- <a href="#" onclick="GreatSlider.prev()" >PREV</a>